On View at SFMOMA April 6–October 6, 2024

 San Francisco, CA 94103

 The San Francisco Museum of Modern Art is one of the largest museums of modern and contemporary art in the United States and a thriving cultural center for the Bay Area.
 Our remarkable collection of painting, sculpture, photography, architecture, design and media arts is housed in a LEED Gold-certified building designed by the global architects Snøhetta and Mario Botta.
-In addition to our seven gallery floors, SFMOMA currently offers more than 62,000 square feet of free art-filled public space open to all.
+In addition to our seven gallery floors, SFMOMA now offers over 45,000 square feet of free, art-filled public space open to all.

 Visit sfmoma.org or call 415.357.4000 for more information.

-** Follow us on Twitter for updates and announcements: @SFMOMA_Press
+Follow us on X for updates and announcements: @SFMOMA_Press

 Creative Growth is a non-profit organization based in Oakland, California that advances the inclusion of artists with developmental disabilities in contemporary art and strengthens community by providing a supportive studio environment and gallery representation.
 Founded in 1974, Creative Growth is a leader in the field of arts and disabilities, establishing a model for a creative community guided by the principle that art is fundamental to human expression and that all people are entitled to its tools of communication.

 Joseph Alef, Untitled, 2021; San Francisco Museum of Modern Art, purchase, by exchange, through a gift of Mr. and Mrs. Louis Honig